-•set up your scripts and servers once, and run multiple times•deploy maintenance scripts across multiple servers fast•set up multiple server lists for different tasks•retrieve data from multiple servers in a single dataset•supports MySQL, Oracle, and PostgreSQL
+•set up your scripts and servers once, and run multiple times•deploy maintenance scripts across multiple servers fast•set up multiple server lists for different tasks•retrieve data from multiple servers in a single dataset•supports MySQL, Oracle, PostgreSQL, and Firebird

 Do you manage multiple servers for multiple purposes in your work?
 Do you want to be able to run sets of scripts on multiple server concurrently, from a single application?
-Wouldn’t it be nice to be able to view the results of the scripts from your servers in a single consolidated result set, instead of individual result sets for each server?Then give SQL Multi Select a try.
+Wouldn’t it be nice to be able to view the results of the scripts from your servers in a single consolidated result set, instead of individual result sets for each server?Then use SQL Multi Select.
 It does all the above and more, to make your job of managing your servers easier.
 Let’s take a look at how SQL Multi Select meets each of the above requirements.

 Manage multiple serversYou can set up multiple lists of servers for different purposes.
 For e.g. you may have different server lists for test, production, or QA.

 Run sets of scriptsDon’t limit yourself to a single SQL command, or to a single script.
 Run multiple SQL commands in a single script, or even run multiple scripts in a single project.
 SQL Multi Select will display all the result sets returned by the commands and scripts.